PatrickPoeschke/YuGiOhJi---The-Prince-of-the-Games/README.md

 (21st Jul.
 2019)

 NEW FEATURES OF VERSION 1.1:
+* one optional rule added (the "Anti Dragon Ruler" rule)
 * one minor bug fixed (Now the opponent doesn't attack with zero attack value any more.)
-* one optional rule added (the "Anti Dragon Ruler" rule)

 v1.1.1
 (24th Jul.
 2019)
 * minor bugs fixed (Now checking the usability of Skill Stealer on face down equip cards is consistent.)
 * minor bugs fixed (about deciding when to discard Neutraliser in AIinterrupts.java)

+v1.2
+(27th Jul.
+2019)

+NEW FEATURES OF VERSION 1.2
+* improved AI
+* improved info window
+* several bugs fixed

+Here are all versions of the game.
+Possible future versions will be updated here and may have a more challenging AI.
+If you spot a bug, you can either report it here in the comments or on GitHub.

 Possible future versions will be updated here and may have a more challenging AI.
 If you spot a bug, you can report it here or on itch.io in the comments.